Historical immigration to Great Britain: Normans

+The Jews

+A small but significant Jewish population was present in England from the reign of William I until the end of the thirteenth century.
+There was no resident Jewish population in England at the time of William’s invasion, nor had there been one since the end of the Roman Empire.
+There was an important Jewish population at Rouen, capital of the Norman dukes, and it was Jews from this population who settled in England shortly after the Norman Conquest.

+The Jewish population in England was never large.
+It may have numbered 5,000 at its maximum in about 1200.
+Though they initially settled in London, the Jews ultimately established a presence in most sizeable English towns.
+By the end of the twelfth century, small Jewish communities could be found in towns as far north as York and as far west as Exeter.

+Though they occasionally engaged in other professions, the medieval Jews earned their living mainly by acting as moneylenders.
+Canon Law prohibited Christians from charging interest so the Jews were able to fill this gap in the medieval economy.
+It was their usefulness as a source of revenue that ensured the Jews enjoyed a close relationship with the Crown.
+Successive kings took steps to protect the Jews in return for being allowed to tax them more or less at will.

+Being of an alien race and religion, and moneylenders as well, the Jews inevitably became the target of a good deal of hostility, and there were outbreaks of violence, most notably the massacre at York in 1190 at the time of Third Crusade.
+The medieval Jewish presence in England was ended in 1290 when Edward I issued his Edict of Expulsion banished the entire population, forcing the roughly 2,000 to 3,000 remaining Jews to leave the country entirely.
+Oliver Cromwell permitted Jews to return to England in 1656.

 Flemings

 The Middle Ages saw several substantial waves of Flemish migration to England, Wales and Scotland.
 The term "Fleming" was used to refer to natives of the Low Countries overall rather than Flanders specifically.

 The first wave of Flemings arrived in England following floods in their low-lying homelands during the reign of Henry I. Eventually, the migrants were planted in Pembrokeshire in Wales.
 According to the Brut y Tywysogyon, the native inhabitants were driven from the area, with the Flemish replacing them.
 This region, in which Flemish and English were spoken from an early date, came to be known as Little England beyond Wales.

 Many of the early Flemish settlers in England were weavers, and established themselves in the larger English towns and cities.
 In Scotland, Flemish incomers contributed to the burgeoning wool trade in the southeastern part of the country.